Klosmi/html-basics/JS-basic.md

 - The __return__ statement __stops the execution of a function__❗️❗️❗️
 So the line which comes after the return will be never executed.
   - eg.:
-    *return stops the execution of a finction*
+    *return stops the execution of a function*
     ```
     function add(num1, num2) {
       return num1 + num2;